MichaelShoemaker/shoemaker-de-zoomcamp-final-project/GitLikeMe.md

 SELECT * FROM `<your project>.<your dataset>.external_divvy_data`
 ```
 # Transform data with DBT
+Go to https://github.com/MichaelShoemaker/dbt-de-zoomcamp and fork the repository.<br>

+Go to Account Settings and select new project.

 You can create a new project in dbt.
 Fork this repo https://github.com/MichaelShoemaker/final_project_dbt and then use it in dbt.

 # Analytics Reports